Betterment/test_track_rails_client/README.md

 ### Prepare your identity models (optional)

-If your app supports authentication, You'll need to configure your `User` model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model)
+If your app supports authentication, you'll need to configure your `User` model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model).

 ### Set up the Chrome extension (optional)